alexpeter-pen/MusicL/Global declarations.md

 ::notes cdefgabcCDEFGABC
-\Declaring letters reserved for notes, later on, it can be declared what each case means
+$ Declaring letters reserved for notes, later on, it can be declared what each case means

 ::accidentals:C+C-Cn
-\Declaring accidentals used, Cn means C neutral
+$ Declaring accidentals used, Cn means C neutral

 ::accidentals:C#C♭C♮
-\Another option for accidentals
+$ Another option for accidentals

-\The above examples are typical.
+$ The above examples are typical.
 Notice that + and - might not be used easily somewhere else

-\We can use semi-accidentals too, but it must be specified with the corresponding symbol
+$ We can use semi-accidentals too, but it must be specified with the corresponding symbol

 ::key C#
-\Key used throughout the composition
+$ Key used throughout the composition

 ::pitch:A:440
-\Standard pitch used within the composition
+$ Standard pitch used within the composition

 ::intonation:ET
-\Used intonation, ET stands for equal temperament
+$ Used intonation, ET stands for equal temperament

 ::scale:12
-\Standard 12-tone scale used
+$ Standard 12-tone scale used

 ::scale:lydian
-\If this information is relevant, then it can be easily stated, notice that this is then combined with key or stated together like ::scale:lydian:C#
+$ If this information is relevant, then it can be easily stated, notice that this is then combined with key or stated together like ::scale:lydian:C#

 ::scale:wwhwh3hh
-\Another way of defining the scale used, w - whole step, h - half step
+$ Another way of defining the scale used, w - whole step, h - half step

 ::speed 90
 ::speed legatto
-\Nominal speed.
+$ Nominal speed.
 If in numbers, normally defined in bit per minute, bpm, again it can be clarified

-::duration 01234567 \ 1/2^n
+::duration 01234567 $  1/2^n

-::duration 1248    \ 1/n
+::duration 1248    $  1/n

-\These are two standard ways of marking duration.
+$ These are two standard ways of marking duration.
 For readability, it is not recommendable to use 16 or 32.

-\A compound duration is achieved by concatenating durations like 12, 24, 124, so we assume that basic duration is just one character long
+$ A compound duration is achieved by concatenating durations like 12, 24, 124, so we assume that basic duration is just one character long

-\It is possible to use 3,5,7,9 with the meaning clear from the context
+$ It is possible to use 3,5,7,9 with the meaning clear from the context

 ::tempo:3:4

-\Tempo used is three quarters.
+$ Tempo used is three quarters.
 We can use ::tempo:c meaning common tempo.

 ::tempo:3:2:4

-\Compound tempo 5/4 = 3+2/4.
+$ Compound tempo 5/4 = 3+2/4.
 It is assumed that the last number corresponds to the main unit, in the case above it is 4

-\More complicated tempo cases might be defined using labels
+$ More complicated tempo cases might be defined using labels

 ::tempo:3:2:q
 ::tempo:2:3:t